 As you can see, the value of your estate needs to exceed a large amount when you pass away in order for Uncle Sam to take a cut.
 But even wealthy families have some options to protect their estates from taxes.

-One way is to reduce the size of your estate while you’re alive.
-Remember, you can give up to $15,000 to as many people as you want without even having to report it.
+One way is to reduce the size of your estate while you’re alive by giving the maximum amount allowed in a year to as many people as you want without even having to report it.
 Plus, this annual exclusion generally rises each year to keep pace with inflation.

 You can also take advantage of trust funds.
 There are several types out there, but we’ll explain the basics of irrevocable trusts.
 You set one up with the guidance of an attorney.
-As creator of the trust, you can designate your beneficiaries.
+As the creator of the trust, you can designate your beneficiaries.
 The assets that you transfer to the trust are no longer your property as far as the IRS is concerned.
 Thus, they effectively reduce your estate.
 When you pass away, the assets and any income they have generated get passed on to the proper heirs.

 You can build a trust with virtually anything of value including these: